How we can help communities thrive by boosting digital inclusion

-Whilst digital progress leapt forward by an average of three years during the pandemic according to our study with the Centre for Economics and Business Research (Cebr), we need to equip more people with the tools and skills they need to not just survive but thrive online — and open up the UK to the benefits of digital inclusion.
+We need to end digital poverty and equip more people with the tools and skills they need to not just survive, but thrive, online.
+And open up the UK to the benefits of digital inclusion.

 Community through connectivity

-At a wider level, digital exclusion is often a geographic issue that requires a collaborative solution on a much larger regional scale.
-We’ve already seen several public and private partnerships tackling challenges around connectivity, accessibility, affordability, skills, and motivation through a series of programmes and community initiatives.
+We’ve already seen several public and private partnerships tackling challenges around connectivity, accessibility, affordability, skills and motivation through a series of programmes and community initiatives.

 The programme included a number of bold investments in social value initiatives that supported Greater Manchester’s Digital Blueprint, including a commitment from Virgin Media Business to directly create 20 apprenticeships based in Greater Manchester, as well as investing in digital and STEM skills for young people.

-This collaboration between large public sector bodies, individual local authorities, private companies, charities, and countless hyper-local community organisations has created a blueprint for bringing connectivity to communities where digital exclusion has been deeply entrenched and had a profound impact on people’s lives.
+The collaboration between local authorities, private companies, charities and countless local community organisations is creating a blueprint for bringing connectivity to communities where digital exclusion has been deeply entrenched and has had a profound impact on people’s lives.

 Doing good as well as doing business

-To find out more about how we can help your organisation create social value, understand the impact of your digital transformation, or help to achieve your own sustainability goals, please don’t hesitate to contact us.
+Want to find out more about how we can help your organisation create social value, understand the impact of your digital transformation or help you achieve sustainability goals?